Ankr-network/ankr-docs/docs/Earn/liquid-staking/eth/stake-eth.md

 **BE SURE: to allow sufficient ETH to cover gas fees.**
 :::

-1. Choose the type of Ankr Liquid Tokens you want to receive: aETHb grow in quantity, and aETHc grow in value.
+1. Choose the type of Ankr Liquid Staking tokens you want to receive: aETHb grow in quantity, and aETHc grow in value.

 2. Click the **'+'** button to stake ETH.